Cider Bill of 1763

+Resignation of Lord Bute and replacement by George Grenville

 Lord Bute proposed a tax of four shillings which would be levied on every hogshead of cider made.
 This produced an instant reaction from the cider-producing areas, particularly in the West Country which elected many MPs.
 Riots broke out and there was widespread outrage against the bill.
 The dispute added to Bute's growing unpopularity and in mid-1763 he stepped down as Prime Minister.
 His successor George Grenville pushed through the tax, defeating an opposition motion for repeal in February 1764.

-The reaction to the tax has been compared to the similar hostility in the American colonies to the Stamp Act of 1765.
+The reaction to the tax has been compared to the similar hostility in the American colonies to the Stamp Act 1765.
 George Grenville initially went ahead with the Stamp Act because previous bills had not aroused such anger in America as the Cider Tax had in Britain.
 The tax was repealed in 1766.

+Warrantless searches

 Some of the strongest words in favour of an individual's privacy from government intrusions into the home were made in the attacks opposing enactment and favouring repeal of this tax because excise taxes allowed warrantless searches.
 One of William Pitt's best known quotes comes from one of his speeches against this tax.

 It was noticed in Miller v.
-United States, 357 U.S. 301, 307 (1958).
+United States, 357 U.S. 301 (1958).
 The Fourth Amendment to the U.S. Constitution derives from the debates over this tax and over the general warrants issued to suppress anti-Bute publications, especially by John Wilkes and John Entick.